 Last but not least, remember that you cannot apply directly for a grant as an individual.
 Applications must be made by schools!

-Good luck and should you have any questions, feel free to contact us!
+Here you can find the resources, documents, and tools to get started with Erasmus+.
+Good luck, and should you have any questions, feel free to contact us!
 Dare to apply, enjoy writing your project and let us know if you were successful!